GitHawkApp/GitHawk/Pods/Pageboy/README.md

 ```

 #### didScrollToPage
-Called when the page view controller did successfully complete a scroll transition to a page.
+The page view controller has successfully completed a scroll transition to a page.

 ```swift
 func pageboyViewController(_ pageboyViewController: PageboyViewController,